josh-ashkinaze/plurals/_sources/tutorial_3_agents.rst

    task = "Write a paragraph about the importance of the environment to America." agent = Agent(persona='random', model='gpt-4o', task=task)

-ANES Option 3: Searching ANES using a pandas query string
+ANES Option 3: Searching ANES using a Pandas query string
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you want to get more specific, you can pass in a query string that will be used to filter the ANES dataset.
 Now, you may not know the exact variables in ANES, so we have a helper function that will print out the demographic/political columns we are using so you know what values to pass in.